Much of what happens in an HOA starts with a meeting. Check out the meeting types so you can stay engaged.

 Review the work being done throughout the community

 Resolving member issues

-Review community info and provides
+Review community info and provide regular community updates

 Only topics that are on the agenda will be discussed or voted on unless otherwise stated in the community CC&Rs.